 “Free” Senior Care While Aging in Place

 One consideration — where the aging in place is going to occur.
 Staying in a paid-off, family home is a great option for seniors who need minimal care.

-“If you have lived in your own home for many years, you may no longer have a mortgage payment,” says Chandelle.
-“If the care and support required is minimal, family caregivers, neighbors or friends can volunteer to help.”
+For example, seniors who have lived in their own home for many years may no longer have a mortgage payment.
+Another consideration – if the care and support required is minimal, family caregivers, neighbors or friends can volunteer to help.

 Understanding Potential Costs

 However, aging in place can result in costs you may not think of initially.
 Some seniors are no longer able to maintain their homes, however, maintenance costs don’t have to cost a fortune.

 Neighbors can be paid to mow the lawn and shovel the driveway.
 A friend’s teenager can run some errands for you for a small fee.
 In return for room and board, a relative can move in with you to provide support and supervision.